I call it *The Magic

 19. With Music

 Music can really raise your vibration – think ‘I’m Happy’ by Pharell Williams or Uptown Funk by Bruno Mars.
 Put on your happy song to jump about and discharge some of that unwanted energy or release some worries or sad feelings.
 When you are done, pick a Smiley Thought Card.
 You may want to even do the slide (see previous point).

 20. With Guided Relaxation

 All of my clients do a guided relaxation before bedtime, here is one I’ve created which is guaranteed to make you feel better.
 Get your children to lie down and do the relaxation with their eyes closed.
 While they are doing that, pop a Smiley Thought Card on their tummy or by their feet.
 Tell them they will have a special message waiting for them when they are done.

 If you have read my eBook ‘How to Rediscover The Magic of Parenting in a Busy World.’ then you will understand the importance of connection and how that allows you to parent in a way that doesn’t mean you have to control behaviour.
 You can’t do that anyway.
 Children have to be in control of their own bodies and learn their own way.
 Use the cards to connect daily – if only for 10 minutes so you can really start to meet your child in the place they are in.
 Not only will you make a massive difference to their world, it will enhance your relationship to the point where you will see more co-operation.
 Imagine that!

 22. After A Fall Out

 Use the cards to help you learn from the experience and work through how things could be done differently next time.
 We call this a do-over and it helps us to learn from our conflicts and our mistakes, instead of feeling bad about them.
-My Friendship Be Your Own Best Friend Course is also a great way to learn how to deal with tricky friends and get the friendships which bring out the best in you.
+Be Your Own Best Friend Course teaches how to deal with tricky friends and choose friendships that bring out the best in you.

 23. When You Feel Lonely